gerazov/PySFC/docs/README.md

 Four syllable position ramps are used by the NNCGs to generate pitch and duration coefficients for each syllable.

+[1] Bailly, Gérard, and Bleicke Holm.
+"SFC: a trainable prosodic model."
+Speech communication 46, no. 3 (2005): 348-364.

 ## PySFC

 PySFC is a Python implementation of the SFC model that was created with two goals: *i*) to make the SFC more accessible to the scientific community, and *ii*) to serve as a foundation for future improvements of the prosody model.